Current ANZIC-RC Advisory Board Members

 |Professor Alistair Nichol BA(Hons) MB BCh BAO(Hons) DipMan FCARCSI FJFICMI FCICM PhD Co-Deputy Director and Professor of Intensive Care Medicine, ANZIC-RC

-Alistair is a Professor of Intensive Care Medicine in the School of Public Health and Preventive Medicine, Monash University, and an honorary intensivist in The Alfred Hospital, Melbourne.
+Alistair is a Professor of Intensive Care Medicine in the School of Public Health and Preventive Medicine, Monash University, and an Intensive Care Clinician at The Alfred Hospital, Melbourne.
 Following completion of a PhD at University College Dublin, Alistair commenced with the ANZIC-RC in 2007 and has worked on a number of its large multi-centre randomised controlled trials.
-He is actively involved with the POLAR-RCT (Prophylactic hypOthermia trail to Lessen trAumatic bRain injury Randomised Control Trial) and the PHARLAP studies.
-He was also a Chief Investigator on the now completed EPO-TBI (Erythropoietin in Traumatic Brain Injury) Study.
+He was a Chief Investigator on the POLAR-RCT, PHARLAP and EPO-TBI trials.
 His areas of interest include traumatic brain injury (TBI), acute respiratory distress syndrome (ARDS) and mechanical ventilation.
 Alistair has completed over 10 years of training in Anaesthesia, Intensive Care and Pain Medicine.
 He was awarded the Fellowship of the College of Anaesthetists, Royal College of Surgeons Ireland (FCARCSI) in 2002, and the Fellowship of the College of Intensive Care Medicine Australia and New Zealand (FCICM) in 2010.
 Alistair was also awarded a Victorian Neurotrauma Initiative (VNI) Early Career Practitioner Fellowship.

 Prof Andrew Udy is Co-Deputy Director of the Australian and New Zealand Intensive Care Research Centre, Monash University, and a full-time intensive care clinician and researcher at The Alfred ICU, Melbourne.
 He completed his undergraduate medical education at the University of Auckland, followed by ICU training in New Zealand, the United Kingdom and Australia.
 After award of Fellowship, Andrew worked as a consultant for many years in Queensland, while also completing a PhD in antibiotic pharmacokinetics.
 His major academic interests include optimised drug prescribing in the critically ill, haemodynamic management in severe sepsis, acute kidney injury and renal replacement therapy, management of subarachnoid haemorrhage, and critical care nutrition.
 Andrew is involved in critical care research internationally as the Victorian representative on the ANZICS Clinical Trials Group (CTG) Committee.
 He is also a keen educator; instructing on BASIC, ALS, ECMO and EMST courses, and is Deputy Chair of the Victorian Regional Committee (VRC), College of Intensive Care Medicine.